Gornak40/algolymp/README.md

 Useful for migration between `polygon.lksh.ru` and `polygon.codeforces.com`.

-Designed designed as an alternative to [polygon-cli](https://github.com/kunyavskiy/polygon-cli).
+Designed as an alternative to [polygon-cli](https://github.com/kunyavskiy/polygon-cli).

 **Ensure that the problem you are uploading the package into is empty.**